Chaiyk/42_Born2BeRoot/README.md

 \*Need to install "apparmor-utils" to set up profile

-Mode:
+Mode:<br>
-Enforce - Monitor the processes that match these profiles and decide if a specific action is permitted or denied by the policy
+Enforce - Monitor the processes that match these profiles and decide if a specific action is permitted or denied by the policy<br>
-Complain - allow it to perform all tasks without restriction, but it will log them in the audit log as events Unconfined - Allow the program to perform any task and will not log it
+Complain - allow it to perform all tasks without restriction, but it will log them in the audit log as events<br>
+Unconfined - Allow the program to perform any task and will not log it<br>

 ### **UFW (Uncomplicated FireWall)**
 Allow/deny the access either incoming/outgoing information to the shell/server